 Dr. Samanez-Larkin is a leading expert in the affective neuroscience and neuroeconomics of aging.
-His research is focused on individual and age differences in the function of neurobiological systems supporting motivation, learning, and decision making.
+His research is focused on individual and age differences in the function of neurobiological systems supporting incentive motivation, learning, and decision making.
 His laboratory uses a combination of behavioral measures, computational modeling, structural (DTI) and functional (fMRI) brain imaging, and molecular brain imaging (PET).
-He conducted many of the foundational studies on reward processing in the aging human brain and the pioneering neuroimaging work that followed characterized adult age differences in motivation and decision making.
-He has been continuously supported by the National Institute on Aging for over 12 years (F31, F32, K99/R00, R24, R25, R01).
-His laboratory continues to focus on adult age differences in economic decision making but is extending this work into the study of social and health-related decision making and health behavior change.
+He conducted many of the foundational studies on reward processing in the aging human brain beginning in graduate school and the pioneering neuroimaging work that followed characterized adult age differences in risky and intertemporal decision making.
+He has been continuously supported by the National Institute on Aging for over 12 years (F31, F32, K99/R00, R01).
+His laboratory continues to focus on adult age differences in economic decision making but is also extending this work into the study of social and health-related reward processing and decision making.
 The long-term goal of this research is to improve health and well being in daily life.

-- 1. Samanez-Larkin, G.R., Carstensen, L.L.
+- Samanez-Larkin, G.R., Carstensen, L.L.
 (2011) Socioemotional functioning and the aging brain.
 In J. Decety and J. Cacioppo (Eds.)
 The Oxford Handbook of Social Neuroscience (pp. 507-521).
 New York: Oxford University Press. - 2.
+Decision Making Over the Life Span (2011) G.R.
+Samanez-Larkin (Ed.).
+New York: Annals of the New York Academy of Sciences. - 3.
 Samanez-Larkin, G.R.
 (2015) Decision neuroscience and aging.
 In T.M.
 Hess, J. Strough, and C.E.
 Löckenhoff (Eds.).
 Aging and decision making: Empirical and applied perspectives.
-New York: Elsevier. - 3.
+New York: Elsevier. - 4.
 Samanez-Larkin, G.R., Knutson, B. (2015) Decision making in the ageing brain: changes in affective and motivational circuits.
 Nature Reviews Neuroscience, 16 (5), 278-289.
-[PMC5645075] - 4.
-The Aging Brain: Functional Adaptation Across Adulthood (2019) G.R.
-Samanez-Larkin (Ed.).
-American Psychological Association.
+[PMC5645075]